MORANA › Backer FAQ

 What is actually in the box

-The core pledge is planned to be the complete First Turning set: the full 62-card First Turning launch set, meaning every Warden, every Site and every Spirit in that set.
+The core pledge is planned to be the complete HYBRIS set: all 206 cards of Set I, meaning every Warden, every Site, every Spirit and every Charm in it, plus the six tokens three of those cards need to be played as printed.
 There are no booster packs and no random pulls.
 You are not buying a chance at the game, you are buying the whole game.
 If a card exists in the set, it is in your box.

 Alongside the cards, the launch box is planned to include: